Algemetric/polyrat/README.md

 - Lower power (p);
 - Degree (d).

-Parameters will be created before using the encoding/decoding function, because the instantiation of parameters will perform a check of the relationships between values.
+Parameters will be created before using the encoding and/or decoding functions, because the instantiation of parameters will perform a check on the relationships between values.
 Errors will be returned if such values do not hold the proper relationships.
 To create a new set of parameters we use the function:

 ```golang
 func NewParameters(p int, q int, d int) (*Parameters, error) {...}